-Due to this damage, she was towed to Florida Islands, Solomons, was repaired, and spent the remainder of the war serving as a floating quarters and material storage ship.
+Due to this damage, she was towed to Florida Islands, Solomons was repaired, and spent the remainder of the war serving as a floating quarters and material storage ship.
 Following the end of the war, she was towed to the Philippines and eventually her name was struck from the Navy List on 28 March 1946.
 Whilst waiting at anchor in Ilanin Bay, Subic, to be returned to her pre-war owner, E.K.Wood Lumber Co., of San Francisco, Calif, she was sunk in a storm.
 The Majaba received one Battle Star for service during World War Two.

-It is a fairly conventional steam-powered freighter and her plate rudder design signifies that she was an older design of ship than most freighters used in the Pacific during World War Two.
+It is a fairly conventional steam-powered freighter and her plate rudder design signifies that she was an older design ship than most freighters used in the Pacific during World War Two.
 The existence of a large gun platform at her bow indicates her participation during the conflict, although the lack of any obvious explosive damage seems to indicate that she did not sink in action.
-Located on the edge of a shallow, sloping reef, the most likely cause of her sinking seems to be collision.
+Located on the edge of a shallow, sloping reef, the most likely cause of her sinking seems to be a collision.

-The wreck lies on its port side in a maximum depth of 20m, with the starboard side only 4m below the surface.
+The wreck lies on its port side at a maximum depth of 20m, with the starboard side only 4m below the surface.
 She is approximately 3000 tonnes, 80m long and structurally intact.
-Divers can enjoy swimming inside her massive forward and rear holds and, if suitable trained and equipped, can enjoy comparatively safe penetration into her cavernous boiler room.
+Divers can enjoy swimming inside her massive forward and rear holds and, if suitably trained and equipped, can enjoy comparatively safe penetration into her cavernous boiler room.
 The combination of good visibility, shallow depth, no current and intact structure makes this one of the Subic Bay dive sites perfect for novice wreck divers.

-Suitable for: All levels of diver
+- Suitable for: All levels of diver

-Subic Bay Dive Site: The San Quentin (aka ‘Sunken Tin’)
+The San Quentin (aka ‘Sunken Tin’)

-Deliberately scuttled, in 1898, to block entrance to Subic Bay during the Spanish-American war, the San Quentin is an impressive wreck and one of Subic’s most beautiful dive sites.
+Deliberately scuttled, in 1898, to block the entrance to Subic Bay during the Spanish-American war, the San Quentin is an impressive wreck and one of Subic’s most beautiful dive sites.
 Whilst it is mostly flattened by a combination of storms and time, the bow and stern sections are still easily recognizable, as are the large upright steam boilers.

-Suitable for: Open Water / Novice Divers
+- Suitable for: Open Water / Novice Divers

-Subic Bay Dive Site: SS Oryoku Maru ‘The Hellship’
+SS Oryoku Maru ‘The Hellship’

 This wreck is infamous due to the war crimes testimonies of the allied prisoners-of-war who were transported on her from Manila to Subic during World War Two.
 Originally a cargo liner, the vessel was utilized by the Japanese military to transport Allied prisoners from the Philippines to Japan.